willcrichton/lia/README.md

-# Lia: A High-Level Language For Rust
+# Lia: A High-Level Language for Rust

 > 俩 (liǎ) - 1. two, 2. a pair